orjerby/tailwindcss-preset-clamp/README.md

 ## About

-A Tailwind CSS preset for generating clamp-based font sizes and spacing.
+A Tailwind CSS preset for generating clamp functions.

 ## Installation